JonLev03-hub/Media-Pilot/README.md

 # Media Pilot Website
 Media Pilot is a tool designed for business owners and influencers that helps improve interactivity by allowing you to make scheduled posts, view analytics about your account, and get suggestions based on other users.
 I designed this website to display my ability to create and build a product landing page from scratch.

+View the site: media-pilot.com

 ### Homepage
 #### web version :